Magnido9/NodeJS-React-Server-Client/README.md

-A simple NodeJS and React client and server/n server- in server.js/n client- in client/App.js
+A simple NodeJS and React client and server, the server- in server.js, client- in client/App.js